cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 The liveness and readiness probes check if the database is up and able to accept connections using the superuser credentials.
-The two probes will report a failure if the probe command fails 3 times with a 10 second interval between each check.
+The two probes will report a failure if the probe command fails 3 times with a 10 seconds interval between each check.

-For now the operator doesn't configure a `startupProbe` on the Pods, since startup probes have been introduced only in Kubernetes 1.17.
+For now, the operator doesn't configure a `startupProbe` on the Pods, since startup probes have been introduced only in Kubernetes 1.17.

-The liveness probe is used to detect if the PostgreSQL instance is in a broken state and need to be restarted.
-The value in `startDelay` is used to delay the execution of the probe, and this is used to prevent an instance with a long startup time from being restarted.
+The liveness probe is used to detect if the PostgreSQL instance is in a broken state and needs to be restarted.
+The value in `startDelay` is used to delay the probe's execution, which is used to prevent an instance with a long startup time from being restarted.

 ## Storage space usage